Jackrayallday/Vigil-IoT/README.md

      ```
    - To stop use 'control c' - > 'Y' -> 'Enter Key'

+## Testing

+Unit tests use [Vitest](https://vitest.dev/).
+Run `npm run test` from the project root to execute the suite once, or `npx vitest --watch` while iterating on components and helpers.

 ## Notes

 - Please add your name at the top of any file you edit where a contributor list is expected.